 At Play Wales we see Playday as an opportunity to raise awareness of the importance of children's play and the need for quality play provision every day of the year in all areas of Wales.
 On previous Playdays we have given radio and television interviews and supplied copy to newspapers and periodicals.

-- Play Builds Resilience – playing boosts children’s confidence, creativity, problem-solving skills and perseverance, enabling them to cope with stress and challenges throughout life.
+- Playing boosts children’s resilience, enabling them to cope with stress, anxiety and challenges

 You can get involved in Playday by:

 - Spreading the word about the campaign – post it, Tweet it, Blog it!
-Help spread the word far and wide about children's right and need to play – #Playday2018.
+Help spread the word far and wide about children's right and need to play – #Playday2020.

 - Follow us on social media – Facebook and Twitter.

 - Becoming an official Playday supporter – if your organisation is passionate about children's play, why not become an official Playday 2020 campaign supporter?